boxuk/albot/README.md

 By default, 50 are used to poll the channel.
 Be careful, it's very short.

-As a special feature in server mode, if any Pull Request URL is detected anywhere in a message (even not prefixed by the name of the bot) then, the details of this PR will be printed the same way than "albot pulls <url>"
+As a special feature in server mode:
+If any Pull Request URL is detected anywhere in a message (even not prefixed by the name of the bot) then, the details of this PR will be printed the same way than ```albot pulls <url>```

 ## Configuration